KDpathak7/Excel-work-Sample/README.md

 Working Book is made by me i order to clarify the data in proper way, you can also go through it and practice it.

 Credit (SAMPLE): lukebarousse
-Also checkout his Youtube Video: (Excel data)[https://youtu.be/pCJ15nGFgVg?si=eOyOZOK9a6ggx-2A]
+Also checkout his Youtube Video: https://youtu.be/pCJ15nGFgVg?si=eOyOZOK9a6ggx-2A (for better understanding)